Over a dozen different ways to understand transference

 Brain Fact: It doesn’t matter how far back emotional memories go, they can be triggered in circumstances similar to those when they were first laid down

-(eg. being cared for by your therapist is like being cared for as a child).
+(eg. being cared for by a good therapist is like being cared for as a child).

 Although you may not remember that it was the same music your mother played when you were a child, but your nervous system does.